 What about lorry, bus and minibus licences?

 Next, we’ll examine the situation when it comes to lorry, bus and minibus licences, or ‘vocational licences’.
-We’ll start with the good news: as with car and motorcycle licences, we expect little to change after Brexit here.
+We’ll start with the good news: as with car and motorcycle licences, Brexit hasn’t resulted in any major changes here.
 However, the existing rules are more complex than those pertaining to smaller vehicles.
 So, buckle up!